mehl/iconoir-helper/README.md

 Create customized CSS from iconoir icons.

-I needed a customize CSS from iconoir cions with just a few icons for a small website, so I wrote this little tool one evening.
+I needed a customize CSS from iconoir with just a few icons for a small website, so I wrote this little tool one evening.

 Just select the icons you want to use and copy the generated CSS for use in your project.